iamsumansharma/sample-springboot-microservices/README.md

 # sample-springboot-microservices
-Sample microservices to deploy on AWS
+Sample microservices to automate deployment on Kubernetes using AWS Codebuild.